-Marriage looks wonderfully endearing to the single individual who has by no means married, and probably to the divorced particular person who hankers for something to arrest their longing for companionship or sexual release, but marriage for almost all of us is fairly a difficult function at instances.
+Marriage seems wonderfully endearing to the single man or woman who has never ever married, and probably to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is very a difficult work at times.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is each a great and a undesirable point.
+We carry so a lot of ourselves into our marriages – which is the two a great and a undesirable thing.

-We bring in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not commit also significantly money, not seek to handle us, that they will want to commit time with us.
-We also bring in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We deliver in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest too considerably funds, not look for to management us, that they will want to spend time with us.
+We also carry in expectations of what our partners must deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.

 We have “built in” needs; needs with which we are born.
 These include air, water, food, and shelter.
 Other built in needs we have are for physical closeness and emotional openness; what we call “bonding.”
 Without the skills to confide openly and honestly, listen empathetically, and solve problems effectively in an environment of good will and trust, we are unable to bond successfully.

 Welcome to the real world of marriage and long term relationships.
 Peter Devries (Editor, Novelist, Satirist and Linguist, 1910-1993), said: “The difficulty with marriage is that we fall in love with a personality, but we must live with a character.”
 Greatest truth said about marriage, and what it takes to make marriage a life long time endeavor.